quinnmax/situate/readme.md

 Quinn, M. H., Conser, E., Witte, J. M., and Mitchell, M. (2018).
 [Semantic image retrieval via active grounding of visual situations](https://arxiv.org/abs/1711.00088).
 In *Proceedings of the 12th International Conference on Semantic Computing*.
 IEEE.

+The Portland State Dog-Walking Images dataset used in the paper can be found [here](http://web.cecs.pdx.edu/~mm/PortlandStateDogWalkingImages.html).

 # Setup

 Situate was written in and has been tested with: